AbstractEyes/geofractal/README.md

 ## What Is This?

 GeoFractal Router is a coordination architecture for building **collectives of autonomous AI units**.
-Instead of one monolithic model, you build multiple *towers* that produce opinions, coordinate through *geometric routing*, and fuse their perspectives into emergent collective intelligence.
+Instead of one monolithic model, you build multiple *towers* that produce independent or incepted opinions through fusion, coordinate through *geometric routing*, and fuse their perspectives into emergent collective intelligence.

 **The key insight:** Individual units don't need to be accurate.
 They need to *see differently*.
 The collective triangulates truth from divergent viewpoints.